Accelerated-Innovation/aria/README.md

 ---

 ARIA sets a solid foundation for rapidly developing intelligent reward-driven experiences.
 Explore the architecture, integrate your use case, and accelerate innovation!

-Please document the full README.md including the recent discussion of the folder structures.